natasharojany/Matching-Game/Weekly_Report.md

 - we are struggling to pair cards together and allow the user to flip them back over
 - next week we will continue to work on getting the cards to flip over and having the game be aware of when a turn is done

+## 5/3/19
+- This week we made the timer work, the counter work, new styling, the cards will flip over if more than 2 are pressed and we now have matching cards.
+- We were struggling with getting the cards to flip back over after 2 are flipped.
+- Next week we will continue to work on the game, getting images on the cards and making everything look good.